thecamels/zabbix/README.md

 zabbix
 ======

-Script and templates for Zabbix
+Script and templates for Zabbix 2.0.x.

+Please let us know if you have any questions or concerns.
+The Camels